 Some of our PhD students are self-funded, and others are funded by grants or awards either from the School, UK or their countries of origin.
 Some are also paid to undertake part-time teaching within the School.
 We have a strong track record of attracting ESRC research studentship funding, which involves partnerships with external organisations such as Age UK and the Equality and Human Rights Commission and collaborative studentships with partners such as People United.

 For 2022, in response to the challenges caused by Covid-19 we will consider applicants either holding or projected a 2:2.
 This response is part of our flexible approach to admissions whereby we consider each student and their personal circumstances.
 If you have any questions, please get in touch.

-A final degree classification (grade average) of at least a 2.1 or Merit in the UK system (the second highest classification after First/Distinction).
+A final degree classification (grade average) of at least a 2.2 or Merit in the UK system.
 Results from institutions in other countries will be assessed individually according to this standard.
 However, applicants who do not meet this criterion are still welcome to apply, and their individual circumstances will be considered on a case by case basis.

 This programme includes a one-year statistics sequence which you must normally pass in order to receive your award.
 The teaching assumes that you are familiar with the following topics:

 Therefore, your existing degree transcript should note that you have taken and passed a minimum of one term each in statistics and social science research methods courses (or two terms of a joint statistics and research methods course).
 A British Psychological Society-accredited degree will likely meet this requirement.
 Applicants with other degrees may be asked to provide additional evidence of training in statistics.

 All applicants are considered on an individual basis and additional qualifications, professional qualifications and relevant experience may also be taken into account when considering applications.